jaydu1/crispyx/README.md

 ## Output Structure

-CRISPYx uses a standardized directory structure with module-prefixed filenames for clarity.
+crispyx uses a standardized directory structure with module-prefixed filenames for clarity.

 ### Benchmark Results